 What are their needs?
 Efforts have been made to evangelize these people, yet only a small number of Samogho have actually become Christians.
 They need much prayer and further evangelism so they may learn the reality of God's love.

-* Pray that God will give the Samogho believers boldness to share Christ with their own people.
+Pray that God will give Samogho believers boldness to share Christ with their own people.

-* Ask the Lord to bring forth a triumphant Samogho church for the glory of His name! * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+Ask the Lord to bring forth a strong and growing Samogho church for the glory of His name! * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.